"Definition" of limit by plugging in numbers¶

 - In complicated cases, you might not notice some behavior of the function.
 See the above example.

-- It's hard to prove anything about limits this way.
+.
+Solving unknown things later is a very powerful technique in math, so it's important that it works. - It's hard to prove anything about limits this way.
 "Just plug in nearby numbers" is not a good definition, so if you try to prove something with it, the "proof" won't be convincing.

 To fix these problems, next we define limits precisely.